OpenCAGE/CathodeLib/README.md

 Available as a [NuGet package](https://www.nuget.org/packages/CathodeLib/), or alternatively just include this repo as a submodule in your project!

+Supports projects using the .NET Framework, and is compatible with Unity Engine.

 ---

+All parsers inherit from a base `CathodeFile` class which provides:
+ - A static `Implementation` flag, defining if the parser supports `CREATE`, `LOAD`, and/or `SAVE` functionality for the file.
+Parsers which support all three have the ability to generate files from scratch.
+ - A `Loaded` bool, which is true if the parser has populated its values from a pre-existing file that it has loaded.
+If false, the parser is creating a new file on save.
+ - A `Filepath` string, which is the filepath that the parser is using to either load or save the file.
+ - A `Save` function, which will save the file out if the parser has the `SAVE` flag.
+This function can optionally be given a new filepath to save the file to.
+Returns false if saving fails.
+ - Events for `OnLoadBegin`, `OnLoadSuccess`, `OnSaveBegin`, `OnSaveSuccess` which fire at load/save start and successful completion respectively, with the appropriate filepath as an arg.
+In debug mode the parsers will all fail hard, however in release mode all load/save calls are wrapped in try/catch statements.

+Available parsers currently in CathodeLib include...

 ## For scripting:
 - `CATHODE.Commands` handles `COMMANDS.PAK` files (for scripting)